zft9xgy/mac-temp2fan-controller/README.md

 ### TO-DO

-- cure content and add comments to the scripts
+- cure content and add comments/documentation to the scripts
 - add screenshots
 - double check on readme and cure info